Agricultural Catchments Week 2023

 The Agricultural Catchments Programme (ACP) ran a dedicated week of activities showcasing its research and advisory programme from Friday 5 May to Friday 12 May.
 Its theme was ‘A Living Lab Monitoring Water Quality and Gaseous Emissions.’

-All through the week the ACP team showcased research, advisory and collaborative initiatives focussed on water quality monitoring and improvement.
+All through the week the ACP team showcased research, advisory and collaborative initiatives focused on water quality monitoring and improvement.
 Since 2008, the programme has been working with over 300 landowners in 6 catchments located around the country, monitoring water quality and assessing the impact of changes in Ireland’s Nitrates Action Programme and Nitrates Derogation.
 In recent years, the programme has also started research on gaseous emissions.

 The week started with a Teagasc Signpost Series Webinar on 5 May and was followed by a mix of in-person events, written articles, podcasts, and culminated with a public open day at the water monitoring outlet in the Timoleague catchment located in County Cork.